Oregon Paid Family and Medical Leave Insurance

 Exempt Employers

 Not all employers are required to participate in the Oregon plan.
 Federal government employees are not covered.
-Self-employed individuals and federally recognized travel employers are not required to participate, but may choose to opt into the state or a private plan.
+Self-employed individuals and federally recognized tribal employers are not required to participate, but may choose to opt into the state plan.

 Contact Us